Reading Charts Like a Second Language

 However, this doesn’t mean you should take a lot of time looking for one pattern.
 Too much time laboring over one pattern could mean you miss what else is out there.
 The sweet spot is spending enough time on recognition and action while not too much that you miss what’s coming.

 Persistent and Consistent Analysis

 Keep your workflow and variables consistent in order to make sure there aren’t unaccounted variations in your analysis.
 For example, changes in screen resolution, zoom level, chart width, indicator space, and chart software can have a big effect on the reliability and consistency of your chart reads.

 Here are a few things which can really hurt our ability to read charts fluently:

-This might sound like a no brainer, but the simple setup of charts can have serious impact on the way we read them.
+This might sound like a no brainer, but the simple setup of charts can have a serious impact on the way we read them.
 For example, traders looking at several charts on one screen, vertically or horizontally, are severely limited in their ability to see the whole picture.

-For vertical viewers, the display is distorted because price will be scaled to fit the available space.
+For vertical viewers, the display is distorted because the price will be scaled to fit the available space.

 For horizontal viewers, the split will make the trend seem smaller while magnifying ranges.